iota-community/treasury-web/pages/how-voting-works.md

 ### Achieving your maximum vote count.

 Any IOTA token holder that holds IOTA tokens in the Firefly Wallet can participate in the vote.
-- The number of your votes is directly related to the number of tokens you commit during the counting time frame of ten days.
+- The number of your votes is directly related to the number of tokens you commit during the counting time frame of ten days to the vote.
 Every 1000 IOTA tokens (0,01 Miota) used to vote will create 1 vote every 10 seconds.
 The sum of all those votes counted over ten days will be your total votes in this decision.

 Hold IOTA tokens in the Firefly wallet to cast a vote.
   - IOTA holders can download an updated version of the Firefly wallet with integrated voting functionality once this version is ready.